jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

   y(t) = \cos(2\pi f t + \phi (t)).
 $$

 Turns out that this isn't a very helpful expression for developing a QPSK modulator because the carrier and baseband signals are intertwined.
-If we can rip them apart, the baseband signal can be synthesized digitally and converted to an analog waveform at transmission time, using common and inexpensive circuit components.
+If we can rip them apart, the baseband signal can be synthesized digitally and converted to an analog waveform at transmission time, using commercial-off-the-shelf (COTS) mixers.

 Fortunately, the fix is simple.
-All we need is one of the angle sum formulas you probably learned in highschool:
+We just need to apply one of the angle sum formulas you probably learned in highschool:

 $$
   \cos(x+y) = \cos(x)\cos(y) - \sin(x)\sin(y)
 $$

-If we apply this to $y(t)$, we get
+Appllying this to $y(t)$, we get

 $$
   y(t) = \cos (\phi (t))  \cos(2\pi f t) - \sin(\phi (t)) \sin(2\pi f t)